AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module11/real-time-cdp-build-a-segment-take-action.md

 **Author: [Wouter Van Geluwe](https://www.linkedin.com/in/woutervangeluwe/)**

-In **Module 11**, you'll configure a streaming segment and activate the segment to multiple destinations.
+In this module, you'll configure a streaming segment and activate the segment to multiple destinations.

 ## Learning Objectives